kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     updating `.status.activeInterceptorName`.
 11. The replica set controller deletes the pods to which an EvictionRequest object has been assigned, preserving the availability of the application.

-#### StatefulSet Controller

-The statefulset controller must first decide whether a particular StatefulSet supports the eviction request according to the stateful set update strategy.
-- `OnDelete` strategy is a legacy behavior that does not delete pods and waits for a manual deletion.
-We cannot provide an eviction strategy for these.
-- `RollingUpdate` update strategy with `MaxUnavailable` eviction request support can have certain advantages and disadvantages.
-It can reduce the pod disruption if the number of evicted pods is greater than the `MaxUnavailable` field.
-Unfortunately, in some cases the stateful set pods may be covered by PDBs, and the pod disruptions might exceed the expected maximum number of disruptions.
-Therefore, we would need to introduce a new field (e.g., `.spec.evictionRequestStrategy`) that would provide the ability to opt into this behavior.

-The eviction logic is similar to that of the [Deployment Controller](#deployment-controller).
-Except that it is conditioned by the presence of the `.spec.updateStrategy.rollingUpdate.MaxUnavailable` field and the `.spec.evictionRequestStrategy` field.
-Instead of the pod surge, we will delete pods from the highest index to the lowest according to the `MaxUnavailable` field.
-Then we wait for the new pods to become available, before deleting the next batch of pods until there is no EvictionRequest object.

-One alternative is to implement the `MaxSurge` feature for StatefulSets.
-For example a surge number of high index pods and PVCs could be provisioned until the lower index pods can be recreated.
-Once the lower index pods are migrated, the higher index pods could be scaled down and removed.

-Another alternative is for the application to implement its own interceptor and register it as a interceptor on the application pods.
-It can then intercept the EvictionRequest objects and ensure graceful pod removal without any application disruption.

-#### DaemonSet and Static Pods

-DaemonSet pods and mirror/static pods can potentially be terminated by EvictionRequest, but cannot be simply evicted because they can run critical services.
-- The daemonset controller can be made EvictionRequest aware and graceful terminate pods on nodes under NodeMaintenance (proposed feature in [Declarative Node Maintenance KEP](https://github.com/kubernetes/enhancements/pull/4213)).
-The
-  NodeMaintenance would be used by the daemonset controller as a scheduling hint to not restart the pods on a node.
-- An application with access to a node's filesystem could observe the EvictionRequest of a mirror pod and remove the static pod manifest from the node, resulting in static pod termination.
-- Kubelet could be made aware of the static pods EvictionRequests and allow their termination in certain scenarios (e.g., during the final phase of node maintenance).

-#### HorizontalPodAutoscaler

-A new feature could be added to HPA, to temporarily increase the amount of pods during a disruption.

-Upon detecting an eviction request of pods under the HPA workload, the HPA would increase the number of replicas by the number of eviction requests.
-It would become an interceptor and reconcile the EvictionRequest status until these new pods become ready.
-Then it would set `.status.activeInterceptorCompleted` to `true` to allow the eviction request controller to evict these pods.
-After the evicted pods terminate and the EvictionRequest objects have a `Complete=True` condition, HPA can decrease the number of pods required by the workload to the original number.

-This has the following benefits:
-- 1 replica applications can run on the cluster without losing any availability during a disruption.
-  This allows running applications in scenarios where HA is not possible or necessary.
-- No PDB is required anymore to ensure a minimum availability.
-No 3rd part PDB spec reconciliation is necessary.
-HPA applications will never lose any availability due to EvictionRequests.
-The availability can still be lost by other means.
-We expect that all components will eventually move to the EvictionRequest API instead of using a raw eviction API.

-HPA could get into the conflict with the pod controller (e.g. Deployment).
-Different controllers have different scaling approaches to HPA.
-This could be resolved with an opt-in behavior, by setting the interceptor priority to each HPA object.The HPA controller would then mark the workload pods with its interceptor at the appropriate `.spec.evictionInterceptors` list index (priority).

-- By default, we could set a lower index than controllers to prefer the controller's behaviour.
-  For example, Deployment's `.spec.maxSurge` would be preferred over HPA.
-Otherwise, HPA might scale less or more than `.spec.maxSurge`.
-- If the HPA scaling logic is preferred, a user could set a higher priority on the HPA object.

-##### HorizontalPodAutoscaler Pod Surge Example

-We can use HPA running 1 pod to prevent a disruption for the underlying application.
-By scaling up first before terminating the pods.

-1. A single pod A of application W is created with a ReplicaSet controller interceptor.
-Application W is a webserver that is scaled dynamically according to the traffic.
-If there is a low traffic, HPA scales down the number of pods to 1.
-The application should not lose availability when its single replica gets disrupted.
-2. The Deployment and its pods are controlled/scaled by the HPA.
-The HPA sets an interceptor at a higher index on all of these pods.
-3. A node drain controller starts draining a node Z and makes it unschedulable.
-4. The node drain controller creates an EvictionRequest for the only pod of application W to evict it from a node.
-5. The eviction request controller designates the HPA as the interceptor by updating `.status.activeInterceptorName`.
-No action (termination) is taken on the single pod yet.
-6. The HPA controller creates a single surge pod B to compensate for the future loss of availability of pod A. The new pod is created by temporarily scaling up the deployment.
-7. Pod B is scheduled on a new schedulable node that is not under the node drain.
-8. Pod B becomes available.
-9. The HPA scales the surging deployment back down to 1 replica.
-10. The HPA sets `ActiveInterceptorCompleted=true` on the eviction requests of pod A, which is ready to be deleted.
-11. The eviction request controller designates the replica set controller as the next interceptor by updating `.status.activeInterceptorName`.
-12. The replica set controller deletes the pods to which an EvictionRequest object has been assigned, preserving the availability of the webserver.

-#### Descheduling and Downscaling

-We can use the EvictionRequest API to deschedule a set of pods controlled by a Deployment/ReplicaSet.
-This is useful when we want to remove a set of pods from a node, either for node maintenance reasons or to rebalance the pods across additional nodes.

-If set up correctly, the deployment controller will first scale up its pods to achieve this.
-In order to support any de/scheduling constraints during downscaling, we should temporarily disable an immediate upscaling.

-HPA Downscaling example:

-1. Pods of application A are created with a Deployment controller interceptor (index 1) and a ReplicaSet controller interceptor (index 0).
-2. The Deployment and its pods are controlled/scaled by the HPA.
-The HPA sets an interceptor (index 2) on all of these pods.
-3. A subset of pods from application A are chosen by the HPA to be scaled down.
-This may be done in a collaboration with another component responsible for resolving the scheduling constraints.
-4. The HPA creates EvictionRequest objects for these chosen pods.
-5. The eviction request controller designates the HPA as the interceptor based on the highest index.
-No action (termination) is taken on the pods yet.
-6. The HPA downscales the Deployment workload.
-7. The HPA sets `ActiveInterceptorCompleted=true` on its own eviction requests.
-8. The eviction request controller designates the deployment controller as the next interceptor by updating `.status.activeInterceptorName`.
-9. The deployment controller subsequently scales down the underlying ReplicaSet(s).
-10. The deployment controller sets `ActiveInterceptorCompleted=true` on the eviction requests of pods that are ready to be deleted.
-11. The eviction request controller designates the replica set controller as the next interceptor by updating `.status.activeInterceptorName`.
-12. The replica set controller deletes the pods to which an EvictionRequest object has been assigned, preserving the scheduling constraints.

-The same can be done by any descheduling controller (instead of an HPA) to re-balance a set of Pods to comply with de/scheduling rules.

 ### Future Improvements